nerudaj/dgm-lib/Readme.md

 [![CI](https://github.com/nerudaj/dgm-lib/actions/workflows/main.yml/badge.svg)](https://github.com/nerudaj/dgm-lib/actions/workflows/main.yml) [![IntegrationTests](https://github.com/nerudaj/dgm-lib/actions/workflows/integration.yml/badge.svg)](https://github.com/nerudaj/dgm-lib/actions/workflows/integration.yml)

+**NOTE**: You are currently on a v2.5.x.
+It has been archived for compatibility with legacy projects.
+For new projects, switch to main.

 # Readme

 This project is an extension library for [SFML](http://sfml-dev.org).
 The library provides primitives for collision computations, vector manipulations, animations, particle system and convenience wrappers for main render window and camera manipulation.